Murtaza88962/Murtaza-Sogiyawala/README.md

 - 👋 Hi, I’m @Murtaza88962
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Data Analysis
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ..
 - 📫 How to reach me : mailto:msogiyawala@gmail.com